Article ID: 291392 - View products that this article applies to.

 This article was previously published under Q291392

-Microsoft Office Excel 2002 and Microsoft Office 2007 support Automation Add-ins in addition to Component Object Model (COM) Add-ins.
+Microsoft Office Excel support Automation Add-ins in addition to Component Object Model (COM) Add-ins.
 This article explains the differences between these two types of Add-ins.

-COM Add-insCOM Add-ins present the developer with a way to extend the functionality of Office 2000, Office XP, Office 2003 and Office 2007 applications for custom tasks.
+COM Add-insCOM Add-ins present the developer with a way to extend the functionality of Office applications for custom tasks.
 COM Add-ins are typically used to automate Excel in response to a click of a CommandBar button, a form or dialog box, or some other event specific to Excel such as opening or closing workbooks or entering data on worksheets.
 COM Add-in functions cannot be directly called from cell formulas in worksheets.

 A COM Add-in is an in-process COM server (an ActiveX DLL) that must implement the IDTExensibility2 interface.
 All COM Add-ins must implement each of the five methods of this interface: OnConnection, OnStartupComplete, OnAddinsUpdate, OnBeginShutDown, and OnDisconnection.